oracle-livelabs/analytics-ai/mysql/heatwave-intro/create-dbs/create-dbs.md

 In this lab, you will be guided through the following tasks:

 - Create Virtual Cloud Network
-- Create MySQL Database for HeatWave (DB System) instance
+- Create MySQL HeatWave (DB System) Instance

 ### Prerequisites